sunbearc22/ESP32FlashWriter/README.md

 - USB cable

 ## Remarks
-This GUI script is a work-in-progress.
+- This GUI script is a work-in-progress.
 I have used it to write firmware to a ESP32D0WDQ6(revision1) chip in a ESP32 DEVKITV1 board.
 Appreciate if you can share with me the type of ESP32 chip or board that you were able to use ESP32FlashWriter to connect with, and/or write firmware on.
 Thank you.
+- Tested on 2021/08/11 in Ubuntu 20.04. `